sebsto/amplify-ios-getting-started/04_add_authentication.md

 ## Configure Amplify Authentication library at runtime

-Back to Xcode, open `backend.swift` file.
+Back to Xcode, open `Backend.swift` file.
 In the `Backend` class,

 - **add** an `import` statement for the `AmplifyPlugins`
 - **add a line** to the amplify initialization code we added in the previous section.

 Complete code block should look like this:

 ```swift
 // at the top of the file